-Candidates who fulfill at least one of the following pre-requisites are not required to submit the Psychometric Entrance Examination score:
+Candidates who fulfill at least one of the following pre-requisites may file a special request to faculty secretariat for admission without the Psychometric examination:

 - They hold a B.A .degree with the minimum average of 85.

 - They hold a B.A degree and M.A degree with the average of minimum 82.

 Candidates should achieve an "Advanced 2" level in English before the beginning of the academic year.

 The last date to submit all documents concerning previous education is August 15, 2020.

 The Faculty will admit candidates with the highest scores in each of the categories mentioned above, according to quotas determined by the Faculty's Admissions Committee.